Swimm-Demo/pytorch-autodocs-demo/.swm/overview-of-neural-network-utilities.faoj4oy2.sw.md

 ## Handling Packed Sequences

 Packed sequences are essential when working with Recurrent Neural Networks (RNNs) as they allow for more efficient processing of variable-length sequences.
-The `pack_padded_sequence` function converts padded sequences into a packed sequence, which can then be processed by RNN modules more efficiently.
+The <SwmToken path="/torch/nn/utils/rnn.py" pos="280:2:2" line-data="def pack_padded_sequence(">`pack_padded_sequence`</SwmToken> function converts padded sequences into a packed sequence, which can then be processed by RNN modules more efficiently.

 ## Padding Sequences

 Padding sequences is a common operation when dealing with batches of variable-length sequences.
-The `pad_sequence` function pads a list of variable-length tensors with a specified padding value, ensuring that all sequences in a batch have the same length.
+The <SwmToken path="/aten/src/ATen/native/PackedSequence.cpp" pos="205:2:2" line-data="Tensor pad_sequence(TensorList sequences, bool batch_first, double padding_value, const c10::string_view padding_side) {">`pad_sequence`</SwmToken> function pads a list of variable-length tensors with a specified padding value, ensuring that all sequences in a batch have the same length.

 ## Gradient Clipping

 Gradient clipping is a technique used to prevent exploding gradients in neural networks.
-The `clip_grad_norm_` and `clip_grad_value_` functions are utilities for clipping gradients, ensuring that the gradients do not exceed a specified threshold.
+The <SwmToken path="/torch/csrc/api/include/torch/nn/utils/clip_grad.h" pos="21:4:4" line-data="inline double clip_grad_norm_(">`clip_grad_norm_`</SwmToken> and <SwmToken path="/torch/nn/utils/clip_grad.py" pos="149:2:2" line-data="def clip_grad_value_(">`clip_grad_value_`</SwmToken> functions are utilities for clipping gradients, ensuring that the gradients do not exceed a specified threshold.

 ## Weight Reshaping